LIVE NIRVANA TOUR HISTORY: ORIENTATION

 Sometimes the better/best sounding source may be incomplete, so collectors who like to collect complete concerts will opt for the less good sounding source.
 Sometimes tapers arrive late, or their batteries fail, which results in incomplete recordings.

-3. The generation of the source used for the CDR transfer.
+3. The generation of the source used for the transfer.

-The lowest generation source is usually produces the best sounding CDR.
-In general, we assume that a CDR transfer of, say, an ANA(2) will be better sounding than an ANA(3) -> CDR.
+The lowest generation source is usually produces the best sounding FLAC's.
+In general, we assume that a FLAC transfer of, say, an ANA(2) will be better sounding than an ANA(3)>FLAC.

 4. Completeness of the source tape.

-There have been occasions when the CDR made from the lower generation tape, e.g. ANA(2) -> CDR, has been found to be less complete than a ANA(3) -> CDR from the same original source.
-Traders should compare total times of CDRs to avoid this.
-Many traders now list total CDR times for this very reason.
+There have been occasions when the FLAC's made from the lower generation tape, e.g. ANA(2)>FLAC, has been found to be less complete than a ANA(3)>FLAC from the same original source.

 5. Quality of analog copying.

-Another important factor is the method used to transfer the a cassette to CDR: the quality of the transfer depends on the skill of the person who transfers the tape, and the quality of his equipment.
-If inexperienced traders attempt to make tape -> CDR transfers, often clicks and skips appear in the tracks, which are irritating to most traders.
+Another important factor is the method used to transfer the cassette to FLAC: the quality of the transfer depends on the skill of the person who transfers the tape, and the quality of his equipment.